 Onboard image processing, mapping, navigation, and programming necessitates something more powerful than a simple microcontroller.
 A good microprocessor will allow our robot to have a full OS, more RAM, and greater processing power.
 The increasing popularity of ARM architecture for small electronics makes it the obvious choice to focus on.
 We already see it's use in phones, tablets, TVs, and countless other applications.
 There are now several open source single board computers available for less than \$100.00, all compatible with various ARM-based distributions of Linux.
 Raspberry Pi and BeagleBone products are familiar to the members of our group and are widely documented with tutorials and guides.
-Since low cost is one of our goals we are interested getting the best processing to price ratio possible.
-The following boards are considered:

-3.5.1 Raspberry Pi 1 Model B+ Specs
+3.5.1 Specification Comparison